kubeflow/website/content/en/docs/distributions/gke/deploy/deploy-cli.md

     {{% /alert %}}

     {{% alert title="Note" %}}
-    Do not check in these two envrionment variables configuration to source control, it will expose your project secret.
+    Do not check in these two envrionment variables configuration to source control, they are secrets.
     {{% /alert %}}